Domestic Violence Lawyers Santa Rosa, CA | Sonoma County

 If you believe you or a loved one is the victim of domestic violence, Vonder Haar Law can assist in obtaining a Domestic Violence Restraining Order, as well as other concerns such as child custody and child support.

-A temporary restraining order (TRO) is a compelling legal option for anyone facing domestic violence.
-It is a court order that protects a person or persons from physical, mental, verbal, or other abuse.
-A temporary restraining order can require the abuser to keep at...
+A temporary restraining order is a court order that protects a person or persons from physical, mental, verbal, or other abuse.
+It is one of three types of restraining orders a domestic violence victim can obtain, and typically will last for up to fifteen days, or...

 REQUEST A FREE PHONE CONSULTATION